The-DigitalAcademy/FinalLearnerPortalCapturing/README.md

-# Shaper EMS APP
+# Shaper Learner Portal APP

-On this Project I am building an  Employee Management System performs simple task such as entering employee data and displaying all entered data ,the entered data is stored in a postgres database and uses the basic CRUD function to manipulate data by adding,deleting and updating.The user interface is used by the user for interacting with the system.
+The Learner Portfolio Capture App is a simple yet powerful tool built with Python and Streamlit to facilitate the collection and management of learner portfolio details.
+This application aims to streamline the process of capturing essential information about learners, such as their educational background, skills, projects, and achievements, in a structured and organized manner.

 # Technologies Used